liamg/pax/README.md

 dGhpcyBpcyBqdXN0IGFuIGV4YW1wbGU=
 ```

 Now you can open your browser and set the value of the `SESS` cookie to the above value.
-Loading the original oracle page, you should now see you are elevated to admin level.
+Loading the original oracle page, you should now see you are elevated to the admin level.

 ## How does this work?